ietf-wg-acme/acme/draft-ietf-acme-acme.md

 server (see below).
 Including this field indicates the client's agreement with the referenced terms.

-authorizations (required, string):
+applications (required, string):
-: A URI from which a list of authorizations granted to this account can be fetched via a GET request.
-The result of the GET request MUST be a JSON object whose "authorizations" field is an array of strings, where each string is the URI of an authorization belonging to this registration.
-The server SHOULD include pending authorizations, and SHOULD NOT include authorizations that are invalid or expired.
+: A URI from which a list of authorizations submitted by this account can be fetched via a GET request.
+The result of the GET request MUST be a JSON object whose "applications" field is an array of strings, where each string is the URI of an authorization belonging to this registration.
+The server SHOULD include pending applications, and SHOULD NOT include applications that are invalid.
 The server MAY return an incomplete list, along with a Link header with link relation "next" indicating a URL to retrieve further entries.

 certificates (required, string):
 : A URI from which a list of certificates issued for this account can be fetched